• Art magazine

 Natural, warm materials

-When designing a room, it is important to pay attention to the selection of the furniture, but also to the surfaces of pillows, carpets and furniture.
+When designing a room, it is crucial to pay attention not only to the selection of furniture, but also to the finishes of cushions, rugs and occasional furniture.

 Natural materials such as bamboo, rattan, paper, ceramics and bright woods are particularly suitable for giving the room an appealing style.